34 Years Ago Today

 - Mulliniks (..295/.383/.454) and Iorg (.313/.358/.469) had what had to be their best cumulative season sharing third base.

 - And it was Tom Henke’s first season with the Jays.
-He (13 saves), Bill Caudill (14 saves), Jim Acker (10 saves), and Gary Lavelle (8 saves) worked in a bullpen by committee before the term was in use.
+He (13 saves), Bill Caudill (14 saves), Jim Acker (10 saves) and Gary Lavelle (8 saves) worked in a bullpen by committee, before the term was coined.

-They also had a guy who most thought was a future Hall of Famer, Don Mattingly.
-Mattingly hit .342/.371/.367 with 48 doubles, 35 homers, and 145 RBI.
+They also had a guy that, at that time, we thought was a future Hall of Famer, Don Mattingly.
+Mattingly hit .342/.371/.367 with 48 doubles, 35 homers and 145 RBI.
 He won the AL MVP award and also a Gold Glove.